venmo/DVR/Readme.markdown

 # DVR

+⚠️ This is a work in progress. ⚠️

 DVR is a simple Swift framework for making fake `NSURLSession` requests based on [VCR](https://github.com/vcr/vcr) for iOS, watchOS, and OS X.

 Easy [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is the main design goal.
 The API is the same as `NSURLSession`. `DVR.Session` is a subclass of `NSURLSession` so you can use it as a drop in replacement anywhere.
 (Currently only data tasks are supported.)